Joshua Glass is a singer-songwriter/pianist from Burlington, Vermont.

 As a piano player, Joshua "comes close to the aural equivalent of imbibing whiskey" (Henry Soule of Seven Days), with a stream-of-consciousness style that keeps audiences on their toes---fascinated, but never frustrated.

-Collaborating with artists like Justin Levinson, The Beerworth Sisters, Myra Flynn, Aaron Flinn, Binger, Gregory Douglass, and many others, Joshua’s other musical ventures include his manic-depressive improv” trio Women Be Shoppin’, folk-rock outfit The Beer Glass Trio (with Julia Beerworth and Tim Swanson), singer-songwriter supergroup Duck Duck Goose (with Aaron Flinn and Julia Beerworth), and jazz duo The Glass Project (with Gregory Douglass).
+Collaborating with artists like Justin Levinson, The Beerworth Sisters, Myra Flynn, Aaron Flinn, Gregory Douglass, Justin Levinson, and many others, Joshua’s other musical ventures include his all-instrumental “manic-depressive improv” trio Women Be Shoppin’, folk-rock “supergroup” Duck Duck Goose (with Aaron Flinn and Julia Beerworth), jazz duo The Glass Project (with Gregory Douglass), and soulful “dueling pianos” collaboration with Andriana Chobot.

 Glass was voted by readers of prestigious newspaper Seven Days as Vermont's “Best Side Musician of 2011".
 Eight years later---and a move to front-and-center---Joshua shows no sign of slowing down.
-Currently working on his long-awaited follow-up album---due for release in late 2019---Glass describes his new record as full of songs about being crazy, being in love, and being crazy in love".
+Currently working on his long-awaited follow-up album, Glass describes his new record as full of songs about being crazy, being in love, and being crazy in love".